My ageing parents won’t admit they need help at home

 Investing in home-based care is an investment in healthYour parents might be reluctant to say anything about their needs because they’re worried about the cost of care services.
 Home-based aged care isn’t an all-or-nothing arrangement.
 Seniors can access just as many services as they need in the moment.
 Getting help might mean just arranging someone to do the cleaning or the gardening.

 Be sure to check your eligibility for government funding through My Aged Care.
-If you’re experiencing difficulty navigating the My Aged Care process, I can help.
+If you’re experiencing difficulty navigating the My Aged Care process, we can help.

 Seniors might be worried about incurring costs and hassle for their family.
 Reassure them home care services will help protect their health and safety and ensure they can enjoy living at home for longer, which is the most important thing.